algenty/flowcharting-repository/README.md

 # Flowcharting for Grafana
-This repository is only for documentation
+This repository is only for documentation.
 Stars project on https://github.com/algenty/grafana-flowcharting(https://github.com/algenty/grafana-flowcharting) if you like it

 ## About